 Brian DeStefano was promoted to associate head coach in July of 2013 after spending six seasons as an assistant on Tommy Amaker’s staff.

 At Harvard, DeStefano is responsible for the team's post players and coordinates opponent scouting.
-During his tenure, he has helped Harvard to five consecutive 20-win seasons, four consecutive Ivy League championships and three straight trips to the NCAA tournament
+During his tenure, he has helped Harvard to six consecutive 20-win seasons, five consecutive Ivy League championships and four straight trips to the NCAA tournament.

 DeStefano served as the team's recruiting coordinator during the 2009-10 campaign, and still maintains a strong role in that area.
 He currently handles much of the logistics around the Crimson basketball team, including film breakdown and video analysis.
 DeStefano also coordinates the Basketball Academy at Harvard as well as the Harvard Basketball Coaches Clinic.